himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 #### Good Budget "Base", Ability to Upgrade

-Most importantly, I want this build to be a solid *base* that I can upgrade over the next several years.
-That is easily the *main* advantage of switching to a desktop over a laptop for my main rig.
-I want this build designed so that over the next few years I can easily max out the RAM (so 4 RAM slots and preferably 16GB sticks), add storage, or upgrade the CPU and/or GPU, and my needs grow.
-For this to work best, I want my more long-time parts (case, power supply, motherboard), to be long-lived and support the easy upgrading of the other components.
+Most importantly, I want this computer to be a solid *base* that I can upgrade over the next several years.
+Upgradability is hands-down *the main* advantage of switching to a desktop over a laptop for my main rig.
+I want this build designed so that as my needs grow, I can easily max out the RAM, add storage, or upgrade the CPU and/or GPU.
 ## Final Build Selections

 <a href="../../img/posts/chameleon-desktop-design/charmeleon.png"><img alt="Chameleon Picture" src="../../img/posts/charmeleon-desktop-design/charmeleon.png" style="max-width: 40%; float: right;"/></a>